MengyuWu/ADB-HW2/README.txt

 lib:
 	commons-codec-1.10.jar
 	json-20090211.jar

+queries: // this was provided in the assignment, but our program needs these to run, do not delete them!
+	computers.txt
+	health.txt
+	root.txt
+	sports.txt

 3) A clear description of how to run your program (note that your project must compile/run under Linux in your CS account) To Run: